postmatic/epoch/readme.txt

 = 0.5 =

-- Added support for WP-Markdown for making a nice little toolbar on your comment form
+- Added support for WP-Markdown for making a nice little toolbar on your comment form.
+This brings the count of officially supported integrations to 4: WP-reCAPTCHA, WP-Markdown, WordPress Social Login, and Postmatic.
+That's a nice lineup.
 - Cleaned up descending order a bit on the presentation side
 - The submit button now greys out if the comment is taking longer than normal to post
-- Pretty icons and screenshots
+- Pretty icons and screenshots.

 = 0.2.4 =